 - It is in the interest of the Programme to disqualify such Application.

-3.12 Communication with Successful Applicants shall be by email to the address provided on the Application form.
+- Communication with Successful Applicants shall be by email to the address provided on the Application form, and via the TEF Hub.
 The Promoter shall not be responsible for the reliability or otherwise, delayed receipt or non-receipt of any email communication.

-3.14 Successful Applicants are responsible for, and must comply with any health advice/regulations/ inoculations required by respective African Countries.
+- Successful Applicants are responsible for, and must comply with any health advice/regulations/inoculations required by respective African Countries.
 Any associated costs for this are the responsibility of the Applicants.

-3.16 The Successful Applicants are responsible for ensuring they are able to accept the place on the Programme as set out in these Terms and Conditions.
-They must also (if applicable) provide proof of consent from partners, for their participation as representatives of the company.
+- The Successful Applicants are responsible for ensuring they are able to accept the place on the Programme as set out in these Terms and Conditions.
+They must also (if applicable) provide proof of consent from partners, for their participation as representatives of the Company.

-4.4 Applicants must create an account and complete an online entry form through the TEEP Portal to apply for the Programme.
+- Applicants must create an account and complete an online entry form through the TEF Hub to apply for the Programme.

-4.9 A Programme cycle – equates to completing the Startup Enterprise Toolkit; submission of regular narrative progress reports, participation in the TEF Entrepreneurship Forum in Nigeria and development of a comprehensive business plan with clear milestones.
+- A Programme cycle – equates to completing the Startup Enterprise Toolkit, participation in the TEF Entrepreneurship Forum in Nigeria and development of a comprehensive business plan with clear milestones.

-4.11 Any Applicant who does not fulfil all the commitment requirements will not be awarded the Seed Capital or other on-going support as applicable.
-Access to programme materials and Mentors will also be denied to an Applicant who drops off at any stage before the completion of the programme without obtaining the consent of the consent of the Promoter.
+- Any Applicant who does not fulfil all the commitment requirements will not be awarded the Seed Capital or other on-going support as applicable.
+Access to programme materials and Mentors will also be denied to an Applicant who drops off at any stage before the completion of the programme without obtaining the consent of the Promoter.

 5. Ineligibility/Disclosure of Conflict of Interest

-5.1 Employees from either the Tony Elumelu Foundation or its affiliate companies and their family members are not eligible to apply for the Programme, either individually or as part of a team.
+- Employees from either the Tony Elumelu Foundation or its affiliate companies and their immediate family members are not eligible to apply for the Programme, either individually or as part of a team.

 6. The Business/Business Idea

-6.2 Applicants are solely responsible for the structure of the business and the team members within it.
-If selected, the Mentor assigned to the Tony Elumelu Entrepreneur can provide guidance regarding team relations and individual roles within the business, but are not liable for dispute resolution and the Promoter will not be responsible for, or get involved in any team dispute resolution.
+- Applicants are solely responsible for the structure of the business and the team members within it.
+If selected, the Mentor assigned to the Selected Applicant can provide guidance regarding team relations and individual roles within the business, but are not liable for dispute resolution and the Promoter will not be responsible for, or get involved in any team dispute resolution.

 7. Application Process and Selection Criteria

-7.1 All Applications must be submitted online through the TEEP Portal, which will open from 1st January and close on 1st March, annually (the “Application Window”).
+- All Applications must be submitted online through the TEF Hub, which will open from 1 January and close on 1 March, annually (the “Application Window”).

-7.4 Upon submission of the application form, an email confirming receipt will be sent to the Applicant within 1 working day.
+- Upon submission of the application form, an email confirming receipt will be sent to the Applicant within 1 business day.
 Once submitted, applications cannot be altered or amended.

-7.5 Shortlisting of Applicants will take place from the close of the Application Window on 1st March.
+- Review of applications will commence immediately and shortlisting of Applicants will take place following the close of the Application Window on 1 March.